-Passport Stamps in the National Aviation Heritage Area
+Passport Stamps in the NAHA

 four arms with brown stamps on the skin When my family visits a National Park or affiliated site, we stamp our arms instead of the little blue passport stamp book sold in park gift shops and online.
 This tradition started several years ago when my kids were really into Harry Potter.
 We called the stamps “our dark marks.”
 Now, a quick search in Google Photos for “arms” reminds me of all the parks we’ve been to.

-Park passport (or sometimes called “cancelation”) stamps are fun whether you are pretending to have a tattoo or a serious collector.
+Park passport (or sometimes called “cancellation”) stamps are fun whether you are pretending to have a tattoo or a serious collector.
 There are 423 park units in the National Park Service and each unit may have multiple stamps.
 Affiliated sites such as the National Aviation Heritage Area offers stamps as well.
 I’ve seen an estimate that there are upwards of 2,000 different stamps to collect.

 Here is a list of unique passport stamps in the National Aviation Heritage Area:

-National Aviation Heritage Area stamps say “Aviation NHA” around the top and the site name around the bottom of the stamp.
+National Aviation Heritage Area stamps say “National Aviation Heritage Area” around the top and the site name around the bottom of the stamp.
 The stamp includes the exact date as well.
 Each location has the orange ink assigned to park and affiliated sites in the Midwest.
-Please note that some National Park and some Heritage Area sites charge an entrance fee.
-You do not have to pay to get your passport stamp, but I encourage you to explore the sites you visit.

 And remember that the Dayton Aviation Heritage National Historical Park and Charles Young Buffalo Soldiers National Monument are located within the National Aviation Heritage Area.
 Both parks have multiple stamps, and Dayton Aviation Heritage NHP has multiple sites.
 Those sites include: